HugPuddle/Apertus/README.md

 NOTE: Coins used in the saving process are not recoverable.

+### NOTICE: traditional apertus.io profiles sare not recognized by Sup!? see the sample transactions files located here for details on how to register a Sup!? profile with urn registration - https://github.com/embiimob/Sup/tree/master/P2FK/samples

 Copyright ©  2013 - 2022 HugPuddle

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated